Understand Your Rights During Severance

 Our California Lawyers Are Solely Dedicated To Employment Law

 We understand, as an employee, you may feel as though you are overpowered by your employer.
 Our lawyers, with combined experience of over 40 years in employment law, will help you explore your options and achieve your goals.

 At Davis*Gavsie & Hakim, LLP, our office is open from 9 a.m. to 6 p.m., but we offer after-hours and weekend appointments to those in need.
 We speak Farsi.
-Call 310-955-4724 for a free phone consultation or fill out a contact form for more information.
+Call 310-955-4724 for a free phone consultation or complete the form below for more information.